tritania/Stables/README.md

 * /delstable            deletes a stable
 * /hspawn               creates a horse to the given parameters

-## Permissons ##
+## Permissions ##
-* stables.teleport        Players with this permisson can teleport while on their horse
+* stables.teleport        Players with this permission can teleport while on their horse
-* stables.spawn           Players with this permisson can spawn horses with /hspawn
+* stables.spawn           Players with this permission can spawn horses with /hspawn

 ## Configuration ##
 These values are set to false by default to enable them set them to true